Skip to content

 Group Portraits

 A group of five shirtless, light-skinned men pose outside against a background of heavy machinery.
-The men have close-cropped hair and most of them smile proudly.
-The photograph is black and white.
+T

 U.S. War Department, Photograph of Men at Tinian Island, 1945.
 U.S. National Archives, unrestricted.
 A group of young U.S. soldiers pose casually at a site the U.S. government used as a staging ground for the nuclear bombings of Hiroshima and Nagasaki.